Cantara/ConfigService-Dashboard/DockerAWS/README.md

 =======================================================================
 This image will by default pack the latest ConfigService-Dashboard-jar (SNAPSHOT).
 --build-arg DOCKER_TAG=ConfigService-Dashboard-0.5.1 may be used to pack a specific release-version.
 The format matches the git tag format.
+The curl logic may be replaced by simple copies to get local jar-files into the image locally.
 The configuration can be overridden by passing a file with the `--env-file` command when running the image.
 E.g:
 ```
 --env-file application_override.properties
 ```
-Alternatively, the properties can be overridden by passing them seperately E.g:
+Alternatively, the properties can be overridden by passing them one by one.
+E.g:
 ```
 -e configservice.username=admin -e configservice.password=configservice